By Vladislav Korostyshevskiy, MS, LAc

 I’ve begun following Lewis’s advice when studying: I take notes on what I’m reading, point by point.
 Usually, each paragraph has only one major idea, and I diligently transcribe every such idea in a notebook, using my own words.
 I find it interesting that once I grasp a textbook author’s concept, answering questions at the end of a chapter seems less irritating.
 In fact, it seems almost like a game.

 I’m sure it takes more than a few weeks of experimenting to really master these techniques, yet the methods seem very simple and useful for anyone willing to put some effort into improving his or her study habits.
 After all, the techniques all boil down to just three main points: (1) identify each major point that a textbook is trying to make; (2) move from general concepts to smaller details; and (3) practice taking tests.
-According to at least three educational professionals, these methods, used together, should work every time.
+According to at least three educational professionals, these methods, used together, should work every time for acupuncture students.

 Vladislav Korostyshevskiy, MS, LAc, holds two master’s degrees—one in acupuncture, from PCOM’s New York branch, and the other in technical writing & journalism.
 His articles have appeared in Tathaastu magazine, The American Acupuncturist, Acupuncture Today, Medical Acupuncture, The California Journal of Oriental Medicine, The Journal of Chinese Medicine, and the website Acupuncture.com.
 His book Secret Techniques for Controlling Sadness, Anger, Fear, Anxiety, and Other Emotions is sold all over the world.